kateFrontend/fullstack-search-and-cook-app/README.md

 # SearchAndCook
 Search&Cook - is a full-stack web application for finding recipes.
-After loggin user can search recipes, take notes on which ingredients it needs to buy and add your own recipes.
+After loggin user can search recipes, take notes on which ingredients it needs to buy and add his own recipes.

 <img src="./SearchAndCook.jpg" alt="Image" width="auto">